 If trying to lose fat give yourself some wriggle room in terms of the amount of calories you have calculated are safe to consume based on your tdee (total daily energy expenditure), so that there is less likelihood for you to be eating at a caloric surplus if your metabolism slows from your fat loss.
 Instead of having a calorie deficit of only 100 calories, shoot for 300 to 500 calories.

 Update your numbers as you lose weight.
 I would say a safe benchmark would be every 5 pounds, until you get to your goal weight.
 Also, don’t freak out if you haven’t lost a pound for the week.
 Losing inches is a better indicator of whether or not you are progressing.
 If after 3 to 4 weeks, you notice no movement on the scale or movement in the wrong direction (up), as well as no change in your inches – then by all means, check your BMR, TDEE, RMR numbers and adjust your calories accordingly.

 Continue to do some form of resistance training exercise 2 to 3 times per week.
 This does not mean you need to pick up huge dumbbells and “lift heavy”, especially if you do not want to gain muscle mass as many of my clients and customers who will read my new book, The Thigh Gap Hack, probably won’t want to do.
-Low weights, resistance bands and isometric exercises are golden.
+Low weights exercising with adjustable dumbbells*, resistance bands and isometric exercises are golden.
 The point of this is that you want to maintain your muscles because they will help to keep your metabolism elevated, and your metabolism is your best friend when it comes to burning calories.